 The Pre-law concentration is designed for the student who plans to attend law school.
 A combination of core political science courses and courses in related disciplines has been found to provide a sound background for law school.
 Some law schools will not accept any professional or technical courses as part of their minimum requirement.
 It is essential that the student consult with his or her advisor in instances where such courses will be taken.
-In addition to meeting the basic requirements for the Political Science major, the Prelaw student must enroll in ECON 2410 (or 2420); PHIL 2110; COMM 3210 (or 2200); and ENGL 3530 (or 3500).
+In addition to meeting the basic requirements for the Political Science major, the Prelaw student must enroll in ECON 2410 (or 2420); PHIL 2110; COMM 3210 (or 2200); and P S 3530 (or ENGL 3500); ACTG 3000 or BLAW 3400; and one upper-division P S law class.